Top of page

 Climate Change Mitigation

-Guiding principle: Model the transition to a net-zero future by prioritizing radical energy efficiency, maximizing the deployment of renewable and alternative energy sources, and strategically employ verifiable greenhouse gas offsetting to neutralize unavoidable emissions.
+Guiding principle: Model the transition to a net-zero future by prioritizing energy efficiency, maximizing the deployment of renewable and alternative energy sources, and strategically employing verifiable greenhouse gas offsetting to neutralize unavoidable emissions.

 Land & Ecosystem Management